-All Personnel: If you work outside your household in the City during this local health emergency, then you qualify for a free test for the virus that causes COVID-19, even if you have no symptoms!
-Just go to CityTestSF at https://sf.gov/get-tested-covid-19-citytestsf to get more info and sign up for a free test.
+All Personnel: If you work outside your household in the City during this local health emergency, you may qualify for a free test for the virus that causes COVID-19, even if you have no symptoms.
+Contact your healthcare provider or go to CityTestSF at https://sf.gov/get-tested-covid-19-citytests to sign up for a free test.

 Part 1 - You must answer the following questions before starting your work every day that you work.

 You may be required to provide the answers in person or via phone or other electronic means to the Business before the start of each shift.
 If any answers change while you are at work, notify the Business by phone and leave the workplace.

 - 1. Within the last 10 days have you been diagnosed with COVID-19 or had a test confirming you have the virus? - 2.
-Do you live in the same household with, or have you had close contact with someone who in the past 14 days was diagnosed with COVID-19 or had a test confirming they have the virus?
+Do you live in the same household with, or have you had close contact with someone who in the past 14 days has been in isolation for COVID-19 or had a test confirming they have the virus?